fairos-hep/fairos-hep.github.io/_posts/2022-08-15-fairos-hep-project-funded.md

 ---

-The National Science Foundation (NSF) has funded 10 new projects, including FAIROS-HEP, focused on building and enhancing coordination among researchers and other stakeholders to advance FAIR (findable, accessible, interoperable, reusable) data principles and open-science practices.
+The National Science Foundation (NSF) has funded 10 new projects, including FAIROS-HEP, which are focused on building and enhancing coordination among researchers and other stakeholders to advance FAIR (findable, accessible, interoperable, reusable) data principles and open-science practices.

   For information see [https://www.arl.org/news/arl-applauds-nsf-open-science-investment/](https://www.arl.org/news/arl-applauds-nsf-open-science-investment/).